janheuer/DecentralizedPlanning/README.md

 **Centralized version**

-The centralized branch includes a centralized version based on the same python framework using the same planning encoding (but it only works for instances where the number of robots equals the number of robots).
+The centralized branch includes a centralized version based on the same python framework using the same planning encoding (but it only works for instances where the number of robots equals the number of robots) for comparing the decentralized approach.

 ## Instance Format

 The input and output format is the normal [**asprilo**](<https://potassco.org/asprilo>) format.
-Additionally a horizon for the instance is required given by `time(1..N).`
+Additionally a horizon for the instance has to be provided by a fact `time(1..N).`

 ## Usage

-Python (tested with version 2.7) and the python module of [**clingo**](<https://github.com/potassco/clingo>) are required.

 ```bash
 python pathfind.py instance
 ```

+Python (tested with version 2.7) and the python module of [**clingo**](<https://github.com/potassco/clingo>) are required.
 The conflict solving strategy used, a custom planning encoding and different output options can be specified via command line options.

 To get a list of all options run: